Imma-Oge/Imma-Oge/README.md

-# Hi there 👋, I'm Immaculate Okoro

----

 ### 🎯 About Me
 I’m a **Data Analytics and Engineer**  I specialize in building scalable data pipelines, optimizing data workflows, and ensuring reliable data delivery across systems.